 I recommend reading customers’ reviews so you can see that these tiny magnets can be very effective for pain relief.

-Maintaining a correct posture is crucial for preventing back pain, but it is not easy to always remember to stand or sit straight.
-Fortunately, there are devices that can provide support for the back, and at the same time alleviate pain caused by stress or incorrect posture.
+Maintaining a correct posture is vital for preventing back pain, but it is impossible to always remember to stand or sit with our back straight.
+The good news is that nowadays there are plenty of devices that can provide proper support for the back, and simultaneously diminish pain caused by stress or bad posture.

 Back-Up: A Simple Device for Back Pain Relief

-A discovery of that year was an inconspicuous, but surprisingly effective device called ‘Back-Up’, made by a company ‘Nada Chair’, who, as I later found out, holds the World Chiropractic Alliance’s endorsement, and quite rightly!
+A great discovery was thus a simple-looking, yet surprisingly effective accessory called Back-Up.
+It was made by a company called ‘Nada Chair’, who holds the World Chiropractic Alliance’s endorsement, and I now understand why!

 A good-quality back massager can provide considerable relief of your back pain without the side effects of medication.
 They must not be used on slipped discs or any type of injury that may worsen by external pressure, but they are ideal for chronic back pain or aches caused by strained muscles or stress.